Siapran/parens-8/README.md

 (print (add_all 1 2 3 4 5)) ; 15
 ```

-Extensions can be found in `vN/builtin/`.
-The field and variadics syntax extensions are enabled by including `v3/parens8_field.lua` or `v3/parens8_variadics.lua` instead of `v3/parens8.lua`.
+Extensions can be found in `v*/builtin/`.
+Parens-8 v3 with all builtin extensions enabled is 941 tokens.
+The field and variadics syntax extensions are enabled separately by including `v3/parens8_field.lua` or `v3/parens8_variadics.lua` instead of `v3/parens8.lua`.

+Remember: it's unlikely you will need all extensions.
+Pick a few ones you know will be useful for _your_ use case, and make sure you get as much mileage as you can out of them.
+About half of parens-8 v3 is written _in parens-8_, with only the four core builtins, no extensions.

 ## ROM utilities